Guide to registering audio files online

 - CDA files (on CDs)

-It is quite common for people to try to upload directly from a CD, but, because these files contain no audio data, our online registration systems will warn you if you try to upload these types of files.
-In order to upload your audio files you will need some software that converts the data on the CD to audio files on your hard drive, and use these files when you register on-line.
+If you using a CD as your source, you will usually need some software that converts the data on the CD to audio files on your hard drive (see below), and use these files when you register on-line.

 - Playlist files